wuduhren/Mr-Ride-iOS/Pods/SideMenu/README.md

 [![License](https://img.shields.io/cocoapods/l/SideMenu.svg?style=flat)](http://cocoapods.org/pods/SideMenu)
 [![Platform](https://img.shields.io/cocoapods/p/SideMenu.svg?style=flat)](http://cocoapods.org/pods/SideMenu)

-## Shameless Requests First
-**1. ### If you like SideMenu, give it a ★ at the top right of its [GitHub](https://github.com/jonkykong/SideMenu) page.**
+### If you like SideMenu, give it a ★ at the top right of its [GitHub](https://github.com/jonkykong/SideMenu) page.

-**2. I need an invite to Dribbble to share SideMenu.
-Invite me: https://dribbble.com/jonkykong**

-## Overview

 SideMenu is a simple and versatile side menu control written in Swift.
-* **It can be implemented in storyboard without a single line of [code](#code-less-storyboard-implementation).**
+* **It can be implemented in storyboard without a single line of code.**
-* Four standard animation styles to choose from (even parallax if you want to get weird).
+* Three standard animation styles to choose from.
 * Highly customizable without needing to write tons of custom code.
-* Supports continuous swiping between side menus on boths sides in a single gesture.
+* Supports continuous swiping between each side menu in a single gesture.
-* Global menu configuration.
-Set-up once and be done for all screens.
 * Menus can be presented and dismissed the same as any other View Controller since this control uses custom transitions.

 Check out the example project or this [interactive demo](https://appetize.io/app/64a9v3e6b8c6f53zvn5pnny80m) to see it in action!